Vacuum Packing 101

-Zippered Vacuum Bags – Very consumer friendly vacuum bags used to package a variety of products.
-The easy-open bag and re-closable zipper allows user to swiftly and easily open bags and reclose them without scissors.
+Zippered Vacuum Bags – Very consumer-friendly vacuum bags used to package a variety of products.
+The easy-open bag and re-closable zipper allow the user to swiftly and efficiently open bags and reclose them without scissors.

-Notched Vacuum Bags- Another consumer friendly bag aimed to offer easy opening for consumers.
+Notched Vacuum Bags- Another consumer-friendly bag aimed to offer an easy opening for consumers.

-Foil Vacuum Bags- A very common use for foil vacuum bags is coffee storage.
+Foil Vacuum Bags- A widespread use for foil vacuum bags is coffee storage.
 The foil keeps light from compromising the packaged product.

 The right vacuum sealer to accommodate the amount of product volume being sealed is essential to any commercial vacuum packing operation.
-There are a variety of sealers to choose from with multiple production levels available.
-We primarily sell commercial grade sealers capable of sealing in excess of 300 products per hour.
+There are a variety of sealers to choose from, with multiple production levels available.
+We primarily sell commercial grade sealers capable of sealing more than 300 products per hour.
 Below is a list of different vacuum sealers found around the world.

 Nozzle Vacuum Sealing- The most commonly used vacuum sealers around the world.
-Most all home use vacuum sealers use a nozzle to remove air from the vacuum bag being sealed.
+Most home use vacuum sealers use a nozzle to remove air from the vacuum bag is sealed.
 Some vacuum sealers offer a dual nozzle to remove air and seal two bags at once.

 Vacuum Skin Packaging- Vacuum skin packaging uses two rolls of film to remove air and seal the exterior package.
 A chamber compresses the film together to create a seal and remove air.
 A variety of meats, sausages, and cheeses are often packaged with skin packaging or thermoforming.